-Description of courses and workshops on writing and reading scientific papers
+Courses and workshops on writing and reading papers

-Target audience: Researchers, experienced or inexperienced, who wish to improve (quality and writing process) their ability to write and supervise others who write research papers
+Target audience: Researchers, experienced or inexperienced, who wish to improve (quality and writing process) their ability to strategically read and write research papers and supervise others.

 Number of participants: Maximum 12 in the 3-day course and six in the workshop

-Aims for the course and workshop: To strengthen competence, capacity and confidence about how to best develop high-quality research papers that are read and understood and to become a critical reader of content AND presentation
+Aims for the course and workshop: To strengthen competence, capacity and confidence about how to best develop and write high-quality papers that are read and understood, as well as to become a critical reader of content AND presentation

-The course material is in English and covers what the course leader presents during the course.
+The course material is in English and covers what is presented during the course.

-The course leader has worked with publications of research for more than 20 years, as an employee in pharmaceutical industry and as a freelance.
-She has given writing courses to professional writers and academics in Norway and abroad for more than 10 years.
-The workshop Scientific writing – from good to excellent (advanced level), which is given at most EMWA (European Medical Writers Association www.emwa.org) conferencces (twice a year), has been full (20 participants) since it was first given in Florence in 2014.
+The course leader has worked with publications of research for more than 20 years, as an employee in pharmaceutical industry and in her company, Limwric.
+She has given writing courses to professional writers and academics in Norway and abroad for more than 15 years.
+She gives the workshop Scientific writing – from good to excellent (advanced level) at most EMWA (European Medical Writers Association www.emwa.org) conferences (twice a year); it was first given in 2014.

 Sharpen up your scientific writing – make it crystal clear, concise and engaging (3 days)